Presentations and webinars

 Webinar – Implementing Health in All Policies Approaches in Canada

-This webinar will address the following question: What do public health and civil society actors need to know to implement Health in All Policies (HiAP) approaches in Canada?
-It will take place on Tuesday, February 21, 2023.
+This webinar addressed the following question: What do public health and civil society actors need to know to implement Health in All Policies (HiAP) approaches in Canada?
+It took place on Tuesday, February 21, 2023.

 Webinar – Health in All Policies in Québec: Working Across Sectors to Promote Health and Equity